learn-co-curriculum/phase-0-quick-tour-of-the-web/README.md

 want to give a broad overview of the web and how it works in the broadest terms.
-While you might have heard "web," and "internet" and "server" in many different contexts and places over the years, it's possible that you've never built a cohesive model in your mind that interlinks these concepts together.
+While you might have heard "web," and "internet" and "server" in many different contexts and places over the years, it's possible that you've never built a cohesive model in your mind that connects those concepts.
-This lesson hopes to help stitch that all together.

 In this lesson we'll go over the essential steps in how the web works.